chrispmaag/plotly_open_city_data_api/README.md

 ### Socrata Query Language (SoQL) Example

 If you're familiar with SQL, you can use most of its functionality to quickly shape the data.
 Below we will walk through an example of the syntax.
-To use SoQL with the SODA API, we just need to append ```$<sql_query>``` at the end of the URL.
+To use SoQL with the SODA API, we just need to append `?$<sql_query>` to the URL.

 Example Query: <br>
 **select** fiscal_year, sum(approved_amount) as approved_amount <br>